 Portuguese Water Dogs are packed with loving personality.

-The Portuguese Water dog was used by Portuguese fishermen for centuries to help them retrieve things from the water and communicate with nearby boats.
-This breed probably shares their ancestry with the Poodle.
+The Portuguese Water dog was used by Portuguese fishermen for centuries to help them retrieve things from the water and to communicate with fishermen on nearby boats.

 Saluki’s are gorgeous, slim and delicate dogs.